-- There are 615 businesses registered as Food and Drink businesses in South Lanarkshire and 166 in North Lanarkshire (Growth Sector Statistics, Scottish Government, consulted in 2022).
-The sector includes the following: Crop and Animal Production, Hunting and Related Service Activities; Fishing and Aquaculture; Manufacture of Food Products; Manufacture of Beverages - Following engagement with businesses, 22 businesses showing interest in supplying food to the council were identified (overview of businesses available in Appendix 2) - The Lanarkshire location has a reputation for high quality dairy produce and meat - In addition to farmers and traditional food and drink businesses, there is a thriving artisan food scene in South Lanarkshire with makers of craft drinks, coffee blenders, artisan bakers and specialist meat and cheese producers - There are limited examples of active collective working in the food and drink private sector.
-Lanarkshire Larder is a network of food and drink businesses with under 30 producer members, but it is first and foremost a marketing organisation - ♦ 88% of the agricultural land in the Council area is grassland or land used for rough grazing, 6% is woodland, 5% is used to grow crops (of which 76% is used for grains) and 1% is classified as other land - Brakes is currently working with 78 Scottish suppliers including eight from Lanarkshire and offers local food products within a large buying range - Muller sells milk from 198 Scottish farms including 11 farms from Lanarkshire to all Scottish customers.
+- there are 615 businesses registered as Food and Drink businesses in South Lanarkshire and 166 in North Lanarkshire (Growth Sector Statistics, Scottish Government, consulted in 2022).
+The sector includes the following: Crop and Animal Production; Hunting and Related Service Activities; Fishing and Aquaculture; Manufacture of Food Products and Manufacture of Beverages - following engagement with businesses, 22 businesses showing interest in supplying food to the Council were identified (overview of businesses available in Appendix 2) - the Lanarkshire location has a reputation for high quality dairy produce and meat - in addition to farmers and traditional food and drink businesses, there is a thriving artisan food scene in South Lanarkshire with makers of craft drinks, coffee blenders, artisan bakers and specialist meat and cheese producers - there are limited examples of active collective working in the food and drink private sector.
+Lanarkshire Larder is a network of food and drink businesses with under 30 producer members but it is first and foremost, a marketing organisation - ♦ 88% of the agricultural land in the Council area is grassland or land used for rough grazing, 6% is woodland, 5% is used to grow crops (of which 76% is used for grains) and 1% is classified as other land - ♦ Brakes is currently working with 78 Scottish suppliers including 8 from Lanarkshire and offers local food products within a large buying range - Muller sells milk from 198 Scottish farms including 11 farms from Lanarkshire to all Scottish customers.
 The business has significant infrastructure and employee numbers in Bellshill, East Kilbride and Cambuslang

-6.4 Overview of practices developed by other local authorities in Scotland
+6.4.
+Overview of Practices Developed by Other Local Authorities in Scotland

-Practices described below i.e. from East Ayrshire Council and Argyll and Bute Council were selected and analysed by the consultant as they are perceived as part of the most advanced in Scotland regarding local food procurement However, it should be noted that the requirements in terms of volume for the respective catering teams are very distinct given the number of pupils in each

-- local authorities with 45,862 pupils in South Lanarkshire, 16,149 in East Ayrshire Council and 9,994 in Argyll and Bute (figures for 2022) - ♦ In East Ayrshire Council, the process of sourcing local food started 8 years ago.
-Menu and recipe are developed according to seasonality and availability of supply.
-Contracts are offered for smaller lots i.e. specific products or specific geographical areas which allow smaller businesses to tender.
-Tendering processes are also tailored with criteria related to community wealth building and sustainability.
-This approach requires additional human resources in the procurement and catering team and continuous engagement and support to several businesses compared to handling one single contract.
+- ◆ practices described below, ie, from East Ayrshire Council and Argyll and Bute Council, were selected and analysed by the consultant as they are perceived as part of the most advanced in Scotland regarding local food procurement.
+However, it should be noted that the requirements in terms of volume for the respective catering teams are very distinct given the number of pupils in each local authorities with 45,862 pupils in South Lanarkshire, 16,149 in East Ayrshire Council and 9,994 in Argyll and Bute (figures for 2022) - in East Ayrshire Council, the process of sourcing local food started 8 years ago.
+Menus and recipes are developed according to seasonality and availability of supply.
+Contracts are offered for smaller lots, ie, specific products or specific geographical areas, which allow smaller businesses to tender.
+Tendering processes are also tailored with criteria related to CWB and sustainability.
+This approach requires additional human resources in the Procurement and Catering Team and continuous engagement and support to several businesses compared to handling one single contract.
 There is also a central distribution point.
-Cost of local food is higher, but this is offset by the hospitality and events business.
-Buying independently also offers flexibility to buy what is affordable whereas there is less flexibility in Scotland Excel frameworks - ♦ In Argyll and Bute Council, the process started 12 years ago, and the primary objective is to support local communities.
-The Council uses Excel Framework but has clauses in place to permit flexibility in use of contracts.
-A pilot exercise was initially established on Isle of Bute with local meat, milk and eggs supplied into island schools, then the model was replicated elsewhere.
+Cost of local food is higher but this is offset by the hospitality and events business.
+Buying independently also offers flexibility to buy what is affordable whereas there is less flexibility in Scotland Excel frameworks

+♦ in Argyll and Bute Council, the process started 12 years ago and the primary objective is to support local communities.
+The Council uses the Excel Framework but has clauses in place to permit flexibility in use of contracts.
+A pilot exercise was initially established on the Isle of Bute with local meat, milk and eggs supplied into island schools, then the model was replicated elsewhere.
 Small procurements lots were defined on a local basis.
 Business Gateway and the Supplier Development Programme (SDP) targeted businesses wishing to engage with the Council.
-Cost of local food is higher, and it also takes more resources and time to deal with multiple small suppliers compared to handling one contract
+Cost of local food is higher and it also takes more resources and time to deal with multiple small suppliers compared to handling one contract

 6.5.
-Key findings
+Key Findings